andreikop/python-ws-discovery/README.md

 Usage
 -----

-A simple `discover` command-line client is provided for discovering WS-Discovery compliant devices and systems.
-Run `discover --help` for usage instructions.
+A simple `wsdiscover` command-line client is provided for discovering WS-Discovery compliant devices and systems.
+Run `wsdiscover --help` for usage instructions.

 Here's an example of how to use the package in your Python code.
 The following code first publishes a service and then discovers it: